We may get commissions for purchases made through links in this post.

 Got a terrible itch from a bug bite or plant?
 Witch hazel reduces the itching and inflammation in your skin.
 It may not give you complete relief, but you can safely combine it with cortizone cream or any other remedies that help.

-10. Shrink bags under your eyes
+10. Shrink bags under (or around) your eyes

 Witch hazel is found in many under-eye products.
 Why pay for those when you can just use it straight up under your moisturizer and/or aloe (another common ingredient in under-eye cosmetics)?